Sarah Powrie, STM

 English 803.3 Medieval Dream Visions

 Sarah Powrie's research investigates thresholds of medieval and early modern thought, specifically the revival of medieval metaphysics during the Scientific Revolution.
-In “The Celestial Progress of a Deathless Soul” and “Transposing World Harmony” she identifies medieval sources informing John Donne's metaphysical conceits, arguing that Donne transforms medieval metaphysics into an ornamental poetic architecture.
-A more recent article, “Spenser's Mutabilitie and the Indeterminate Universe,” argues that the Mutabilitie Cantos represent Spenser's poetic response to the scientific debates generated by Giordano Bruno and Tycho Brahe.
+“The Celestial Progress of a Deathless Soul” and “Transposing World Harmony” each identify medieval sources informing John Donne's metaphysical conceits.
+“Spenser's Mutabilitie and the Indeterminate Universe” argues that the Mutabilitie Cantos represent Spenser's poetic response to the scientific debates generated by Giordano Bruno and Tycho Brahe.
 “The Importance of Fourteenth-Century Natural Philosophy for Nicholas of Cusa’s Infinite Universe” claims that Cusa's infinite universe is indebted to fourteenth-century discussions of incommensurability and infinite set theory.
+She also publishes on Chaucer's dream visions.

 "The Importance of Fourteenth-Century Natural Philosophy for Nicholas of Cusa's Infinite Universe," The American Catholic Philosophical Quarterly 87.1 (2013): 33-53.